colbad2/LaunchList/README.md

 // TODO Pad at Guam International Airport has a map URL like "https://www.google.com/maps/place/35Â°03'34.0"N+118Â°09'06.0"W/"
 // I fix it to "https://www.google.com/maps/place/35°03'34.0"N+118°09'06.0"W/", which works in a browser, but URL() fails
 // to convert it to a URL.
 So, the pad doesn't have a map link it could have.
-Try to fix the link so it works.
+Try to fix the link so that it works.
 // A number of other map links have the issue